stradichenko/PKB-theme/README.md

 ### Creating a new HUGO site
 You can start by: `hugo new site <your-site-name>`.
-Now the typical options would be to:
+Tipically the options would be to:

 ```bash
 Create or install a theme:
    - Create a new theme with the command "hugo new theme <THEMENAME>"
    - Or, install a theme from https://themes.gohugo.io/
 ```
+ But in this case the installation will come from the instructions above this repo.